EntilZha/PyFunctional/README.md

 ## Introduction
 `ScalaFunctional` is a Python package that makes working with data easy.
 It takes inspiration from several sources that include Scala collections, Apache Spark RDDs, Microsoft LINQ and more generally functional programming.
+It also offers native reading and writing of data formats such as text, csv, and json files.
+Support for SQLite3, other databases, and compressed files is planned.

 The combination of these ideas makes `ScalaFunctional` a great choice for declarative transformation and analysis of data.

 [Original blog post for ScalaFunctional](http://entilzha.github.io/blog/2015/03/14/functional-programming-collections-python/)